 At Princeton Campus Dining we have made it a priority to purchase local, organic and sustainably-produced food.

 - Over half of all food purchased is produced locally, within 250 miles of the University, including produce, baked goods, cheese, milk, beef, pork, poultry and eggs.

 - Nearly all baked goods and eggs in addition to over 90% of coffee and tea are purchased or produced locally.

-- Grass fed beef is used for foods such as chili and meat sauce and hamburgers.
+- Grass fed beef is used for foods such as chili and hamburgers.

 - Leidy's® fresh pork products are American Humane Association Free Farmed certified because of the humane and special care given their animals.

 - We are a business partner in the Monterey Bay Aquarium Seafood Watch program; nearly 80% of our total seafood purchases are categorized as sustainable in accordance with Seafood Watch's principles.

 - All coffee served in the residential college dining halls and in the Food Gallery at Frist has received Rain Forest Alliance certification.
 Small World locally roasted coffee is sold in Witherspoon's, Woodrow Wilson Café, Chancellor Green Café, Chemistry Ca Fe, Studio '34, and Café Vivian.

 - Conventional (non-local) food purchases decreased from 64% of total food purchases in 2007 to 33% in 2013.